ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 TCP_PTR otask;

 otask has normal priority and no permanently bound stack.
-When otask first runs, otask_main_init( ) does the initialization, then otask's main function is changed to otask_main( ) and otask stops on xchg.
-When a message is received, otask restarts, except this time with otask_main( ) as its main function.
+When otask first runs, otask_main_init( ) does the initialization, then otask's main function is changed to otask_main(), and otask stops on xchg.
+When a message is received, otask restarts, except this time with otask_main() as its main function.
 Note that the message handle, msg, is passed in as a parameter, not as a return value, as it is for atask.
-This is because, no code executes after a stop function (i.e. receive_stop().) smx handles passing in the msg parameter from receive_stop(). otask may or may not unlock itself (see discussion below).
-The message is processed and otask again stops on xchg. otask_main( ) runs, from the start, each time a new message is received.
+This is because no code executes after a stop function (i.e. smx_MsgReceiveStop().) smx handles passing in the msg parameter from smx_MsgReceiveStop().
+The message is processed, and otask again stops on xchg. otask_main() runs, from the start, each time a new message is received.

 More Considerations

-In the above discussion, it was noted that otask may or may not unlock itself.
-This is because, if otask is very short, it is probably desirable to leave it locked in order to prevent excessive task switching.
-This is because a locked task cannot be preempted by any other task (but ISRs and LSRs can run.)
+If otask is very short, it may be desirable for it to run locked in order to prevent excessive task switching.
+This is because a locked task cannot be preempted by any other task (yet ISRs and LSRs can still run.)
 Such a task is called a non-preemptible one-shot task.
-The reason that smx tasks start locked and must be deliberately unlocked, is to assure that they cannot be preempted once they start running.
+To run otask locked, it is created as follows:

 It is not a requirement that one-shot tasks be locked.
-They can be unlocked.
+They can be created unlocked.
 However, then they can be preempted and will thus hold borrowed stacks longer.
 This is not a problem, but a bigger stack pool may be required.
-Ideally, a one-shot task is a tiger task, like an interrupt service routine.
-It is best to let it rip.
+Ideally, a one-shot task is a tiger task, like an ISR.
+It may work best to let it rip.

 Stack RAM can also be saved by deleting tasks, when no longer needed and recreating them when needed.
 However, this adds overhead whereas stopping and starting tasks adds no overhead versus suspending and resuming them (except that a task may have to wait for a stack).
 Also, a deleted task cannot wait for an event.
 In addition, it loses its TCB and handle and thus can no longer be tracked by smxAware nor a debugger.